General Study Information

 The PRIDE Study is a long-term research study that will partner with LGBTQ and other sexual and gender minority people over decades.

-The PRIDE Study is a long-term study that aims to partner with LGBTQ people to understand the relationship between being a sexual or gender minority and health.
+The PRIDE Study is a long-term study that aims to partner with LGBTQ people to understand the relationship between being a sexual or gender minority (SGM) and health.
 The PRIDE Study is divided into two phases to ensure that LGBTQ community members are able to help shape many aspects of this long-term study.
-Phase I – the “community listening” phase – began on June 25, 2015.
-In Phase I, we invited LGBTQ people to share their health concerns and research priorities to inform Phase II.
+Phase I – the “community listening” or “pilot” phase – began on June 25, 2015.
+In Phase I, we invited LGBTQ/SGM people to share their health concerns and research priorities to inform Phase II.
 Phase II is a prospective longitudinal cohort study, which will last for decades.
 We launched Phase II in 2017.
 Phase II is available on a dynamic web platform, which means that people can choose to participate via all web-enabled devices – smartphones, tablets, and computers.
 Phase II participation will include annual questionnaires as well as questionnaires about a variety of specific topics.

 The PRIDE Study is run by a team of doctors and researchers at the University of California, San Francisco, but is also heavily influenced by a growing network of LGBTQ community partners through our participant-powered research network (PPRN) called PRIDEnet.
 You can learn more about PRIDEnet here.
 You can learn more about The PRIDE Study and PRIDEnet team members here.
 A few dedicated members of the LGBTQ and ally communities have made this study possible, but it’s your support that makes The PRIDE Study a success!

 The PRIDE Study is committed to involving the LGBTQ and other sexual and gender minority (SGM) communities in the research process from end-to-end.
 For this reason, we have built mechanisms for participants to propose and prioritize research questions.
 Additionally, our participant-powered research network (PPRN) called PRIDEnet intentionally includes community members in the research process.
-As part of PRIDEnet, we are partnering with almost 50 organizations around the county.
+As part of PRIDEnet, we are partnering with dozens of organizations around the county.
 PRIDEnet is being made possible by funding from the Patient-Centered Outcomes Research Institute (PCORI).
 More information about PRIDEnet is available here.

 PRIDEnet is a participant-powered research network (PPRN) that is designed to engage sexual and gender minority (SGM) individuals in the research process from end-to-end.
 PRIDEnet will help make sure that diverse voices from the LGBTQ and SGM community are involved in creating, recruiting, analyzing, and disseminating information from The PRIDE Study.
-Currently, PRIDEnet is partnering with almost 50 organizations around the country.
+Currently, PRIDEnet is partnering with dozens of organizations around the country.
 More information about PRIDEnet is available here.
 If you would like to join PRIDEnet as a partner organization, please contact us at firstname.lastname@example.org.

 The PRIDE Study uses a participant-powered research network (PPRN) model for conducting research.
 This means a research study intentionally creates and supports a network of individuals and organizations who are motivated to be connected and involved in research about their own communities and their own health.
 For The PRIDE Study, the individuals and organizations are all members and allies of the LGBTQ communities.